swannf/course-material/exercices/110/README.md

 You need to be able to get basic operators such as +, - , *, / and %.
 Input will integer numbers.

+Your program will give a usage message if you don't give the three parameters.

+For every other errors like if an operand is not an integer, you'll print an `input error`.

 ## Example

 ```bash